Concussions in sport: Basketball

-Incidence

 In the 2005 high school basketball year, 3.6% of reported injuries were concussions, with 30.5% of concussions occurring during rebounds.
 Incidence rates for concussions in NCAA men's basketball is lower than NCAA women's basketball, at 0.16 concussion per 1,000 athletes compared to 0.22 per 1,000 athletes respectively.
 The difference is found mainly in competition activity compared to practice.

-National Basketball Association's concussion policy
+National Basketball Association policy

-On December 12, 2011, the National Basketball Association (NBA) announced the establishment of a concussions policy for league.
+On 12 December 2011, the National Basketball Association (NBA) announced the establishment of a concussions policy for league.
 The players and staff must have annual education on topics surrounding concussion during play, including mechanisms of injury, signs, symptoms and interventions.
 The policies surrounding concussion management in NBA are: